jaythomason-projects/Christmas-Sounds/README.md

 ## Description

 This project is a soundboard application built with React.
-It allows users to play different sounds and display greetings.
-The sounds and greetings can be customized to create a unique user experience.
+It allows users to play different sounds, and display a unique Christmas greeting/message.
+The sounds and greetings can be customised, so you can make your own soundboard to share.
+You can use sites like [this one](https://www.qr-code-generator.com/) to create a QR code that links to your soundboard with the recipient's name in the URL, so you could add it to a Christmas card (that's how I'm using it).

 ## Instructions for Use